AmritShetra/Brunel-Sensors/README.md

 * When I installed packages, I usually had to use "sudo python -m pip install ___ " with __ being the package name.
 * In the case of "matplotlib", there was a "MemoryError" which meant I had to use the command "sudo python -m pip --no-cache-dir install matplotlib".

+### Files
+* The 'main' file is designed to be sensors.py which can detect if there is movement in front of the GrovePi+'s Ultrasonic Ranger.
+* This calls code from data.py and utilities.py.
+Data.py contains some sample code that shows how its methods can be easily used to create graphs.
+* Camera.py can be used to test that the camera works - it will take a photo and can be exited through a key press.
+* Real_time_object_detection.py contains the code for, well, detecting objects.

 ### Using the project
 * Each time you open a new terminal window, you should need to type "source ~/.profile" and "workon py3cv3" to access the virtual environment that holds Python3 and OpenCV - this is also mentioned in the first guide linked above!
-* Linux command "sudo nano sensors.py" to edit the main file.
-Or if you'd like a GUI, try out "sudo thonny sensors.py".
+* Linux command "sudo nano ______.py" to edit a file.
+Or if you'd like a GUI, try out "sudo thonny ______.py".
-* Note that you might need to add the relevant write permission using "sudo chmod a+w sensors.py".
+* Note that you might need to add the relevant write permission using "sudo chmod a+w ______.py".
 * Linux command "sudo python sensors.py" to execute the main file's code - 'sudo' required as keyboard requires root privileges.
 * Ctrl + C will trigger a 'KeyboardInterrupt' to stop the program once it is in operation.